Dharmendra: 1970–1977: Commercial peak

 In 1975, Dharmendra appeared alongside Bachchan in two films.
 The first was Mukherjee's light-hearted comedy Chupke Chupke.
 It received positive response from critics and went on to become a hit at the box office.
 The second was Ramesh Sippy's actioner Sholay.
 It released on 15 August 1975, Indian Independence Day, in Bombay.
 Due to lackluster reviews and a lack of effective visual marketing tools, it saw poor financial returns in its first two weeks.
 However, from the third week onward, viewership picked up owing to positive word of mouth.
 During the initial slow period, the director and writer considered re-shooting some scenes so that Amitabh Bachchan's character would not die.
 When business picked up, they abandoned this idea.
 After additionally releasing a soundtrack containing dialogue snippets, Sholay soon became an "overnight sensation".
 The film was then released in other distribution zones such as Delhi, Uttar Pradesh, Bengal, and Hyderabad on 11 October 1975.
 It became the highest-grossing Hindi-language film of 1975, and film ranking website Box Office India has given the film a verdict of All Time Blockbuster.
 Sholay went on to earn a still-standing record of 60 golden jubilees (Note: A golden jubilee means that a film has completed 50 consecutive weeks of showing in a single theatre.) across India, and was the first film in India to celebrate a silver jubilee (Note: A silver jubilee means that a film has completed 25 consecutive weeks of showing in a single theatre.) at over 100 theatres.
 It was shown continuously at Bombay's Minerva Theatre for over five years and in Kolkata's Jyoti Cinema for almost two years.
 Sholay was the Indian film with the longest theatrical run until Dilwale Dulhania Le Jayenge (1995) broke its record of 286 weeks in 2001.

-Dharmendra and Bachchan starrer Sholay (1975) recorded an estimated ₹15-18 crore footfalls, making it the highest grossing Indian film in terms of audience attendance to date.
+Dharmendra and Bachchan starrer Sholay (1975) recorded an estimated 150-180 million footfalls, making it the highest grossing Indian film in terms of audience attendance to date.